Analyze the concentration of your solutions with precision using refractometry

 For which matrices is refractometry suitable?

-Refractometry used in many industries to ensure product quality and compliance with standards.
+Refractometry used in many sectors to ensure product quality and compliance with standards.

-In these sectors, refractometry helps to optimize manufacturing processes and guarantee consistent quality of finished products.
+In these sectors, refractometry makes it possible to optimize manufacturing processes and guarantee consistent quality of finished products.

 Léa Géréec